 So here we are with another complicated setup and poor model agreement leading to a low confidence forecast.
 The good news is it looks like DC is finally going to get a decent storm!
 It only took until March...

 Boundary temperatures and snowfall rates will be the two main things to watch tomorrow as a nice looking vort. max passes over the region.
 Precipitation will start off as rain for most/all of the region tomorrow, with the back end of the system changing over to a heavy, wet snow.
-The strong vort. max will help dynamically cool the air as decent rates form up along the back part of the storm, but with the boundary layer temperatures remaining at or above freezing, it will be hard to get a lot of that snow to stick.
+The strong vort. max will help dynamically cool the air as decent rates form up along the back part of the storm, but with the boundary layer temperatures remaining at or above freezing, it will be hard to get a lot of

 Much more aggressive with the totals this time around, but there is still more upside risk than downside to the forecast.